about writers.com/writers on the net

 I am having problems registering for a class.
 What's wrong?Since your registration fees are our source of income, you can imagine that your success in this respect is very important to us!
 Please email us right away an we'll solve the problem one way or another.

 I'm not used to email and don't understand how to do things that seem to be taken for granted online.
 Is there hope?We are here to help.
 Since we are creative, language-oriented folks ourselves, we aren't exactly the most cutting-edge high techies on the Web.
 (We are also old enough to remember all telephones used to have dials.)
-You can always email us at email@example.com, but we do have a (Not So Very) Technical Support page you might first consult concerning converting to plain text, copying and pasting text,configuring your mail client and the like.
+You can always email us at firstname.lastname@example.org.

 Can you help me get my work published?
 Find an agent?
 Sell a screenplay?
-Et cetera.No, but we are happy to provide you with some free information on getting published and on publishing myths.
+Et cetera.No, sorry: I wish we could.
+But we are happy to provide you with some information on publishing myths.
 Our bookstore is full of suggestions for books that can also answer these question.
 Otherwise, we cannot offer any advice except that given by the teachers in our classes.

 I have a great idea for a book but no time to write it.
 Can you put me in touch with a ghostwriter?Unfortunately, Writers on the Net doesn't offer ghostwriting services at this time, and does not have the resources to connect idea people and ghosts.
 We do, however, offer some contractual customized writing services.